monirulHaque/Database-Systems/readme.md

   - Example: In the Figure 4.1, A salaried employee who is also an engineer belongs to the subclasses ENGINEER and SALARIED_EMPLOYEE.
 A salaried employee who is also an engineering manager belongs to the subclasses MANAGER, ENGINEER, and SALARIED_EMPLOYEE.
 - It is not necessary for superclasses to be members of a subclass. </br>

 <p align="center">
   <img src="Media\Lecture4\fig4_1.png" />
 </p>

+#### Type Inheritance in Superclass / Subclass Relationships
+The type of an entity is defined by the attributes it possesses and the relationship types in which it participates. **An entity in a subclass inherits all attributes and relationships from its superclass, in addition to having its own specific attributes and relationships.** This inheritance ensures that a subclass entity retains all characteristics of the superclass entity while being able to function as an independent entity type with its unique features.

+### Specialization and Generalization
+#### Specialization

 # Lecture 5